Ronda: History

-It was the hometown of the polymath Abbas Ibn Firnas (810–887), an inventor, engineer, alleged aviator, chemist, physician, Muslim poet, and Andalusian musician.
+It was the hometown of the polymath Abbas ibn Firnas (810–887), an inventor, engineer, alleged aviator, chemist, physician, Muslim poet, and Andalusian musician.

 After the disintegration of the caliphate of Córdoba, Ronda became the capital of a small kingdom ruled by the Berber Banu Ifran, the taifa of Ronda.
 During this period, Ronda gained most of its Islamic architectural heritage.
 In 1065, Ronda was conquered by the taifa of Seville led by Abbad II al-Mu'tadid.
-Both the poet Salih ben Sharif al-Rundi (1204–1285) and the Sufi scholar Ibn Abbad al-Rundi (1333–1390) were born in Ronda.
+Both the poet Abu al-Baqa ar-Rundi (1204–1285) and the Sufi scholar Ibn Abbad al-Rundi (1333–1390) were born in Ronda.

-The Islamic domination of Ronda ended in 1485, when it was conquered by the Marquis of Cádiz after a brief siege.
-Subsequently, most of the city's old edifices were renewed or adapted to Christian roles, while numerous others were built in newly created quarters such as Mercadillo and San Francisco.
-The Plaza de Toros de Ronda was founded in the town in 1572.

-The Spanish Inquisition affected the Muslims living in Spain greatly.
-Shortly after 1492, when the last outpost of Muslim presence in the Iberian Peninsula, Granada, was conquered, the Spanish decreed that all Muslims must either vacate the peninsula without their belongings or convert.
-Many people overtly converted to keep their possessions while secretly practicing their religion.
-Muslims who converted were called Moriscos.
-They were required to wear upon their caps and turbans a blue crescent.
-Traveling without a permit meant a death sentence.
-This systematic suppression forced the Muslims to seek refuge in mountainous regions of southern Andalusia; Ronda was one such refuge.

-On May 25, 1566, Philip II decreed the use of the Arabic language (written or spoken) illegal, required that doors to homes remain open on Fridays to verify that no Muslim Friday prayers were conducted, and levied heavy taxes on Morisco trades.
-This led to several rebellions, one of them in Ronda under the leadership of Al-Fihrey.
-Al-Fihrey's soldiers defeated the Spanish army sent to suppress them under the leadership of Alfonso de Aguilar.
-The massacre of the Spaniards prompted Phillip II to order the expulsion of all Moriscos in Ronda.
+Hitherto part of the Nasrid Kingdom of Granada, Ronda was seized by the Crown of Castile in 1485.
+The city was granted a fuero copying Seville's.
+Upon the Christian conquest, a policy favouring the settlement of Christians in the cities while leaving Muslim majorities in the rural communities was pursued, configurating a 70%–30% balance between mudéjares and Christians settlers in the Serranía de Ronda.

+In the early 16th century, a series of edicts enacted that mudéjares from the Crown of Castile must either leave or convert.
+The practice of Taqiyya was nonetheless common among converts from Islam (Moriscos) and cultural and religious continuity was prevalent in the area until the Alpujarras revolt.
+Upon the 1570 decision to resettle the so-called moriscos de paces (Moriscos uninvolved in the uprising) away from the Kingdom of Granada and the fateful actions of municipal Christian militias helmed by Antonio de Luna involving theft and enslaving, the hitherto largely peaceful morisco community in the Serranía de Ronda radicalised.
+Moriscos engaged in guerrilla warfare and banditry, taking advantage of their superior knowledge of the area.

 In the early 19th century, the Napoleonic invasion and the subsequent Peninsular War caused much suffering in Ronda, whose inhabitants were reduced from 15,600 to 5,000 in three years.
 Ronda's area became the base first of guerrilla warriors, then of numerous bandits, whose deeds inspired artists such as Washington Irving, Prosper Mérimée, and Gustave Doré.
 In the 19th century, the economy of Ronda was mainly based on agricultural activities.
 In 1918, the city was the seat of the Assembly of Ronda, in which the Andalusian flag, coat of arms, and anthem were designed.